First steps

 3. In the Property setup, enter the property name, select the country, the time zone and the currency, then click Next.

-5. In your created property menu, select the Data Streams item and click the Web icon.
+5. In your created property menu, select the Web platform.

-6. In the slideout menu, enter the website URL and the stream name in the corresponding boxes, then click Create stream.
+6. Enter the website URL and the stream name in the corresponding boxes, then click Create & continue.

 7. In the Web stream details menu, click the copy icon beside the Measurement ID.